sarthakpati/OpenFederatedLearning/docs/installation_and_setup.installation.rst

 .. note::
    Running |prod| in containers (e.g. Docker, Singularity) is natural solution to simplify deployment, and fairly straight-forward.
-We welcome
+We welcome contributions towards such a solution.